Featured Artist: Barbie Brown Reichenbacher

 Our Local Artists and Authors

-Galloway Station Museum is proud to display an amazing collection from many of our talented local artists.
-Selections of their work is available for sale in our gift shop.
+The Galloway Station Museum is proud to display an amazing collection from many of our talented local artists.
+Selections of their work is available for purchase in our gift shop.

-Meta has been a potter since 1981, commencing her training with the Edson Craft Centre Pottery Class- supplementing her knowledge with additional workshops and courses in wheel-throwing, free form, glazing and decorating techniques.
-Meta’s wheel-thrown pottery and interesting free-form functional ware feature her rich gloss and matt glazes in varying earth-tones.
+Meta has been a potter since 1981, commencing her training with the Edson Craft Centre Pottery Class, supplementing her knowledge with additional workshops and courses in wheel-throwing, free form, glazing and decorating techniques.
+Meta’s wheel-thrown pottery and interesting free-form functional ware feature her rich gloss and matte glazes in varying earth-tones.

 Items of Meta’s for sale in the gift shop include dinnerware, mugs, business card holders and more!